red-sayed/DiffieHellman/README.md

 ## What is it?

-This is an implementation of _DiifieHellman_ key exchange protocol that works with very long inegers(2468 chars long, look at the screenshot that is placed above this text or below).
-You also can find an example file at this repository with it's description.
+This is an implementation of _DiifieHellman_ key exchange _protocol_ that works with _very long inegers_(19.729 chars long, can work with bigger ones, look at the screenshot that is placed above this text or below).
+You also can find an _example file_ at this repository with it's description.
 It is a part of [_RedLibrary_](https://github.com/Red-company/RedLibrary).

 ## How it works?

-The simpliest way to describe how it works is to draw that, so, I did that, here it is:
+The simpliest way to describe how it works is to _draw_ that, so, I did that, here it is:

 ```
   _____     _____